Placebo Effect Psychology: Definition And Examples

 Scientists use placebos when evaluating the effectiveness of real medications.
 By comparing the effects of the placebo to the effects of the active-ingredient medication, researchers can find out how much of the improvement is due to mental processes and how much is due to the chemical properties of the medication.

 Usually, drug trials using placebos are double-blind trials.
-This means that neither the doctor nor the patient knows whether the treatment is a placebo or the real thing.
+This means that neither the doctor nor the patient knows whether the treatment is placebo or real.

 Why Does The Placebo Effect Work?